Stefan4472/Stefans-Blog/README.md

 There is a range of configuration values that can be set.
 See `flaskr/config.py` for more information.
 I recommend using a `.flaskenv` file and using absolute paths.

+## Linting

+Code should be linted using [black](https://black.readthedocs.io/en/stable) and [isort](https://isort.readthedocs.io/en/latest/).
+Furthermore, before pushing, you should run [pyflakes](https://github.com/PyCQA/pyflakes) and ensure that there are no errors.

 ## Usage

 To run the site, simply run Flask from the `flaskr` directory.
 The `python-dotenv` package will use the `.flaskenv` config file to set environment variables for you.